threefoldtech/acme2cert-exp/README.md

 * `namecom` (required): name.com API credentials
 * `redis` (optional): redis redis configuration for caching of prefetched certs

 `namecom` must be configured in order to verify domains for now.
+Note that the IP of the server must be whitelisted in at name.com side to use the configured credentials.

 If `dev` flag is used with `namecom`, it will use [development api endpoints](https://www.name.com/api-docs).